GLP-1 & Weight Support

 Should I take probiotics with food on Ozempic?

 Yes, take probiotics with a meal — ideally one containing some fiber, which serves as prebiotic fuel for the probiotic bacteria.
-If using an acid-resistant capsule (like Seed), timing is less critical, but taking with food is still a good practice for GLP-1 users who may have altered stomach acid levels.
+If using an acid-resistant capsule (like Ritual), timing is less critical, but taking with food is still a good practice for GLP-1 users who may have altered stomach acid levels.

 Can probiotics interfere with Ozempic?